DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 The system presented in this thesis is not intended as a final product but as a validated proof of concept.
 Its development shows that it is possible to integrate inclusive design principles into core user flows such as onboarding, searching, and planning.
 The structure and logic of the app are designed to be extensible, with the potential to scale up to larger datasets, more cities, and dynamic real-time content in future versions.

-This contributes not only to the broader conversation about accessibility in software design but also provides a concrete model that future projects can reference when implementing travel tools for underserved user groups.
+This work contributes to the broader field of accessibility in mobile systems by providing an applied model that demonstrates the integration of inclusive design principles in a real-world use case.

 # 7. Project Management